ArkaBarua/C-Programming/README.md

 # C-Programming
-This is my first programming files. here were I started learning programming.
+This is my first programming files.
+Here were I started learning programming.